grayhemp/pgtoolkit/README.md

 - Requires no dependencies except `Perl >=5.8.8`, so it can just be copied to server and run
-- Works with `DBD::Pg`, `DBD::PgPP` or even using `psql` if there are no former ones, detects and chooses the best option automatically
+- Works via `DBD::Pg`, `DBD::PgPP` or even `psql` if there are no former ones, detects and chooses the best option automatically
-- Can process specified tables, schemes, databases or the whole cluster
+- Processes either whole cluster or specified tables, schemes, databases only
 - Has an ability to exclude tables, schemes or databases from processing
-- Bloat percentage analysis and processing of those tables that need it only, we recommend to install [pgstattuple] for more precise estimations
+- Performs bloat analysis and processes those tables that have it only.
+We recommend to install [pgstattuple] for more precise estimations.
+- Uses non blocking reindex techniques
-- Indexes bloat analysis and non blocking reindex of those that need it
+- Performs indexes bloat analysis and processes only the required ones
-- Analysis and rebuilding of bloated unique constraints and primary keys where possible
+- Analyses and rebuilds bloated unique constraints and primary keys where possible
+- Provides TOAST tables and their indexes bloat information and rebuilding instructions
 - Incremental processing, in other words one can stop the process and continue it at any time later
-- Dynamic adjustment to current load of database to not affect its performance
+- Dynamically adjusts behavior for current load of database to not affect its performance
+- Can be run in several parallel sessions on the same instance to process the tables faster
 - Instructs administrators, supplying them with ready to use DDL, to manually rebuild database objects that can not be rebuilt automatically